HIP-1137: Block Node discoverabilty via on chain registry

 * <p>

-* This transaction, once complete, SHALL add a new discoverable node to the
+* This transaction, once complete, SHALL add a new registered node to the

 * network state.<br/>

-* The new discoverable node SHALL be visible and discoverable upon
+* The new registered node SHALL be visible and discoverable upon

 * completion of this transaction.